ltb-project/service-desk/docs/config_mail.rst

 PHPMailer
 ---------

-You have to set all parameters for PHPMailer if you use mail notificaiton.
+You have to set all parameters for PHPMailer if you use mail notification.

 .. code-block:: php